Surficial-geologic map of the Salcha River-Pogo area, Big Delta Quadrangle, Alaska

 Why was the data set created?

-To show the distribution of unconsolidated deposits and undifferentiated bedrock units in the Salcha River-Pogo area.
+This map shows the distribution of unconsolidated deposits and undifferentiated bedrock units in the Salcha River-Pogo area.

 How was the data set created?